-In the spirit of writer, farmer, clam digger and small boat builder, E.B.White, I offer a fishing man’s memorandum.
+In the spirit of writer, farmer, clam digger and small boat builder, E.B.White, I offer a fishing man’s memorandum for Spring.

-∗my words were inspired by my enjoyment of his “Memorandum,” from a favorite book and gift of my young son, 1941’s One Man’s Meat∗
+∗My words were inspired by my endless enjoyment of his “Memorandum,” from a favorite book and gift of my young son, 1941’s One Man’s Meat∗

 I ought to finish hanging more pictures of my young son with all those great fish kept or released.
 The wall is pretty full so perhaps I should take down one of my wife’s posters of London and start creating space for more framed fish.
 Really I should rehang the rods which have fallen from the living room wall above the fish pictures.
 They look fine over the bar and are safe from the elements but never were properly secured and have frightened each member of my home, including our dog, on various occasions as poorly chosen four penny nails failed under such weight as a ten foot Ron Arra Surf Pro might incur.
 I also ought to build a new holder for all the rods in the shed; they are poorly piled on a repurposed rifle rack regifted by an uncle who replaced it when he rejected it after several repairs.
 If the rods were better organized, I would know how many I have, how many are working and how many should be put to rest but there is real pleasure in not knowing everything.